dataloop-ai/dtlpy-documentation/tutorials/model_management/advance/dataloop_dataset_generator/chapter.md

-# Dataloop dataloader
+# Dataloop Dataset Generator
-A dl.Dataset image and annotation generator for training and for items visualization
+The DatasetGenerator is a helper class for the dl.Dataset object.

-We can visualize the data with augmentation for debugging and exploration.
+The generator will to list, get, batch and visualize images and annotations easily.

-After that, we will use the Data Generator as an input to the training functions.
+Here are some use-cases and some usage options for the DatasetGenerator:

 ```python
 from dtlpy.utilities import DatasetGenerator